 bus station and Bazar

-1. Taking the taxi boat across the river to the “hippie” side of Hampi, Anegundi.
+1. Take the taxi boat across the river to the “hippie” side of Hampi, Anegundi.

 This is so you can take part in drum circles, dread-lock making, and whatever other hippie nonsense.
 This way you’ll be on the side of the reservoir and be able to experience the quiet of Hampi.

-2. Staying in a cottage on the rice fields.
+2. Where to Stay in Hampi: A cottage on the rice fields.

 If you want another option for where to stay in Hampi, I have also stayed at Mowgli Guesthouse which is pretty identical and has similar reviews online.
 They have the same exact view from the rooms.
 I’ve noticed they now are both called “Vista rooms”, as well as many guesthouses in Hampi, so I guess some company has bought out a bunch of guesthouses?

 The service wasn’t great.
 It’s the view that counts, so I don’t think it’ll matter.
 Hampi doesn’t have a lot to offer for accommodation so these are your best bet.
 If you want to stay in luxury in Hampi or to stay at an eco-resort, there are options for that too.